hzkincony/KC868-Relay-Module-Domoticz-Plugin/README.md

 - KC868-H32LW

 ## Installation
-1. Make sure you have a Raspberry Pi and installed domoticz.
-Here is Wiki for how to install domoticz on Raspberry_Pi
+1. Get a Raspberry Pi and install domoticz.
+The [Domoticz wiki](https://www.domoticz.com/wiki/Raspberry_Pi) contains detailed installation instructions.

 2. Install the KC868 Domoticz plugin:
   - Create a subdirectory “KC868” in your Domotics installation's plugin directory.
 The default plugin directory on your Raspberry Pi is ```/home/pi/domoticz/plugins```.